PolyRocketMatt/Reflow/README.md

 <h1 align="center">ReFlow</h1>

-ReFlow is a powerful and easy-to-use Java bytecode tool and obfuscator.
+ReFlow is a powerful and easy-to-use Java bytecode analysing tool and obfuscator.
 It is primarily developed for personal reasons and is an open-source project (GPL v3 License).
 Currently, ReFlow supports the following types of obfuscation: